ayothagoat/Collection-of-Python-Projects/README.md

 Project involves the creation of an Uno game using python.
 Users can experience a virtual uno experience through python.

 # Web Scraping
 Project involves the creation of a Web Scraper using python.
-The code retreives web data from a wedding photo site and filters it to find images with beaches.
+The code retrieves web data from a wedding photo site and filters it to find images with beaches.